formkit/docs-content/essentials/inputs.md

 <reference-table type="sectionKeys" primary="section-key">
 </reference-table>

+## Restructure markup

+At times you may find it necessary to restructure the markup inside a FormKit input.
+This can be done by exporting the input (using the cli tool), making the desired changes, and then using the modified input in your project.

+<cta href="/guides/exporting" label="Read about restructuring your inputs" button="Export docs"></cta>
 ## Slots

 Inputs can have their structure overridden with slots.
 You can precisely target where your slot content goes with [section keys](#sections).
 Slots are then are passed the [context object](/advanced/context) for use in their template.